m328pb/hd44780/README.md

 ## usage

-Just set isplay size (lines and columns).
+Just set display size (lines and columns).
+You can also set I2C address and speed in header file.
 Library implemented with class LCD():

 - LCD::&get() - return communication protocol object
 - LCD::clear(); - clear display